 Specific tasks during migration

 During the migration process, it is very important to make sure that all objects are correctly backed up and your initial configuration is correctly restored.
-Therefore, these sections list all important areas where you should take additional steps for an accurate migration process.
+Therefore, these sections list all important areas where you should take extra steps for an accurate migration process.

-Samba software and configuration for IPDATA and interoperating
+Samba software and configuration for /ipdata and interoperating

-If the source pdserver that must be migrated is inter-operated with another server, you must set up the interoperating environment on the new server.
+If the source pdserver that must be migrated is interoperated with another server, you must set up the interoperating environment on the new server.

 To find more information about this procedure, follow the instructions from Configuring InfoPrint systems for interoperability .